bogzbonny/yeehaw/README.md

 ## Contributing

 It'd be cool for this repo to become a monolith.
-I want all sorts of weird gadgets in this baby.
+I want all sorts of funky gadgets in this baby with first class support from this project.
 All ideas will be considered with an open mind, if you'd like to build and element and merge it into yeehaw It'd be an honour.
 If you'd like to build a element with highly specific needs and the current Element trait is non-satisfactory, let's adjust it.
-All contributions will be merged with the implicit assumption that they will use the LICENSE as this repo.
+All contributions merged are considered to have the same LICENSE as this repo.
 Additionally this repo will be transitioning to dynamic ownership based on contributions in the future, so if your code becomes merged then your be gaining a part piece of ownership in the project whenever dynamic ownership is integrated in (more on that later!).